SpronQ/challenges/devops/spronq-devops-challenge.md

 As a DevOps engineer at a software company, you are responsible for deploying a new web application to production.
 The application is a simple web-based service that allows users to upload and share images with others.
 Your task is to set up a Kubernetes environment and deploy a scalable web application using Kubernetes concepts and best practices.
 You will be asked to make a simple web application that needs to be containerized, deployed to Kubernetes, and scaled based on traffic demands.

 ### Requirements
 1. Kubernetes Cluster: Set up a Kubernetes cluster using any preferred Kubernetes distribution (e.g., Minikube, Docker Desktop, GKE, EKS, AKS, etc.).
-Ensure that you have access to the cluster and can interact with it using kubectl.
 2. Dockerize the Web Application: Containerize the web application using Docker.
 You will need to write a Dockerfile and any other necessary configurations to create the Docker image for the web application.
 3. Kubernetes Deployment: Write a Kubernetes manifest (YAML) for deploying the Dockerized web application to the Kubernetes cluster.
 The manifest should include a Deployment resource that defines the desired state of the application, specifying the container image, replicas, environment variables, and any other necessary configurations.
 4. Autoscaling: Implement a way to automatically scale between 2 to 5 replicas the web application based on CPU utilization.